veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 Thank you for the time you chose to spend reading this.
 I'm glad you did and I hope you enjoyed it!

+A special thank you to Spacey, whose help in editing this post was invaluable.

-If you want to check out the project's whole code, you can find it on [my github][gitproj].
+If you want to check out the project's code, you can find it on [my github][gitproj].
 If you have questions or want to chat, feel free to DM or mention me on [Twitter][twitter]!